inkle/ink/Documentation/RunningYourInk.md

 ### Important notes on the usage of external functions

 EXTERNAL functions should generally be *pure* or almost pure - that's computer science lingo to mean - they shouldn't be used to cause side effects (e.g. print a message) in the game.
 The reason is that [due to way the ink engine works](https://github.com/inkle/ink/issues/253#issuecomment-272395950), they can end up being called multiple times when you expect them to be called just once.
+They can also end up being called ahead of time, before the game should've reached a particular line.
 So, some examples of when external functions work well:

 * Relatively complex calculations that would be slow in an ink function (ink will always be slower than a native C# function)
-* Getting values from your game state
+* **Getting** values from your game state
-* Setting values in your game state, so long as it's fine for them to be set multiple times

 Some examples of when external functions **shouldn't** be used:

+* **Setting** values in your game state
 * To show a dialog box or create a piece of UI
 * To print a message for the player

-... since these may often end up being called twice.
-Also, it's not great practice to be doing this kind of thing while the ink is in the middle of being evaluated anyway - if you run some code that would end up calling back into the ink engine, you'll get some very nasty bugs!
+... since these may often end up being called twice, or called when you don't expect.
+Also, it's not great practice to be doing UI stuff or complex code while the ink is in the middle of being evaluated anyway - if you run some code that would end up calling back into the ink engine, you'll get some very nasty bugs!

 So, what's the workaround?
 There are 3 possible approaches, depending on what you're trying to achieve: